What are Bootcamps?

-Bootcamp injuries are also on the rise.
+Bootcamp Injuries are Also on the Rise

 I got this e-mail from an Exercises for Injuries blog reader:

-Just started teaching bootcamps.
+Just started teaching boot camps.
 I have encountered people who have issues with their backs (mostly L4-L5).

 Some have had surgery to relieve pain and another has had it fused.
-Rick, do you have an suggestions on exercises my bootcampers with low back injuries should definitely stay away from?
+Rick, do you have any suggestions on exercises my boot campers with low back injuries should definitely stay away from?
 Rick, thanks for any help.

 3 Tips to Eliminating Bootcamp Low Back Pain

-#1) No Plank Back Pain
+#1.
+No Plank Back Pain

-For example, if your bootcamper is doing a ground plank and it brings on lower back pain, you can get them to plank on a step or stability ball.
+For example, if your boot camper is doing a ground plank and it brings on lower back pain, you can get them to plank on a step or stability ball.

-#2) Crunches are Out!
+#2.
+Crunches are Out!

 For someone that has a back injury, crunches are out.

-#3) Weighted Twisting is Out!
+#3.
+Weighted Twisting is Out!

-If you have any tips on eliminating bootcamp back pain, please do leave a comment and let me know.
+If you have any tips on eliminating Bootcamp back pain, please do leave a comment and let me know.

 Rick Kaselj, MS